civerjia/Proton-Bragg-Peak-Fit/README.md

 ### Bortfeld function

-Bortfeld function is an analytical approximation of the Bragg curve for therapeutic proton beams, given by
+Bortfeld function[1] is an analytical approximation of the Bragg curve for therapeutic proton beams, given by

 $$
 \begin{align}